machi1990/elastic-search-auth/README.md

 TODO
 ====
 1) Unit tests.

-2) Adds more authorization types - current supported are ldap authentication and a local implentation bases on the user index created on the target cluster.
+2) Adds more authorization types - current supported are ldap authentication and a local implentation.
+The later is based on the user index which is automatically created on the target Elasticsearch cluster.

 3) Automatically backing up of cluster (Cluster snapshots)

 4) Use inversifyJs (http://inversify.io/) for IOC (DI done nicely)and TypeScript's strong typing.
+This is on going on this branch (https://github.com/machi1990/elastic-search-auth/tree/ftr-ioc-wc-inversifyjs).

 CONTACT
 ======